linux-fertxo/docker/crowdsec/README.md

 ```
 >

-Let's add an example collection for one of the services discussed throughout the document, ***Nextcloud***
+Let's add an example collection for one of the services referenced throughout the document, ***Nextcloud***
 ```bash
 docker exec crowdsec cscli collections install nextcloud
 ```
 >

-Finally, go to the Crowdsec console (https://app.crowdsec.net), click on the ***Sign up for free*** button and create an account.
+Finally, go to the [Crowdsec console](https://app.crowdsec.net), click on the ***Sign up for free*** button and create an account.
 In ***Security Engines → Engines*** section, click on ***Add Security Engine***.
-Two blocks of info will be shown: the first one with links to configure a Security Engine according to the Operating System (we have already done this), and the second one where it says: ***Enroll your CrowdSec Security Engine:***
+Two blocks of info will be shown: the first one with links to configure a Security Engine according to the Operating System (we've already done this), and the second one ***Enroll your CrowdSec Security Engine:***, where it is shown a line with an alphanumeric string.

     sudo cscli console enroll -e context blahblahblahblahblahblah

-Copy the command and paste it into the terminal.
+Copy that command and paste it into the terminal.
 It will respond something like

 ```bash
 INFO[2024-12-12T19:50:17Z] manual set to true